-I just want to send a big “THANKS” to all the farmers that are working every day to decorate the fjords.
-If it hadn´t been for the farmers and all their animals, the landscape surrounding the fjords wouldn´t have been so beautiful as it is today.
+I want to send a big THANKS to all the farmers that are working every day to decorate the fjords.
+If it hadn´t been for the farmers and all their farm animals, the landscape surrounding the fjords wouldn´t have been so beautiful as it is today.

 You can still see the well preserved mountain farms in the valley today.
-Despite the farms were deserted more than 100 years ago, they have since been restored by their new owners, and still you can see animals grazing in this beautiful valley.
+Despite the farms were deserted more than 100 years ago, they have since been restored by their new owners, and in summer you can still see animals grazing in the beautiful valley.
 The Aurlandsdalen Valley are now one of Norway´s most popular hiking trails.

 They even had reserved the foremost benches in the local church.
-Every sunday they crossed the Aurlandsfjord towards Undredal to go to church.
-If they were delayed due to weather or other conditions, the others had to wait until those from Nedbergo arrived before the worship service could start.
+They had to cross the Aurlandsfjord to Undredal on the other side to go to church.
+If they were delayed due to weather or other conditions, the others used to wait until those from Nedbergo arrived before the worship service could start.

 During 100 years, avalanches killed six people at Knivsflå.
 The last one who died was Oline Marte, 15 years old.
 On the way home from the mountain pasture, she took a shortcut across the river above the Seven Sisters Waterfall.
 With the milk from the mountain pasture in her hands, she fell down the steep cliff and died.

 Today, many of these farms are maintained by volunteers with small funds.
 The farmers around the fjords are fewer, and the cultural landscape is less maintained than before.

-An example of well spent money is the National Tourist Routes Project in Norway.
+An example of well spent money is the National Tourist Routes project in Norway.
 It is expected that the costs will be 3.2 billion Norwegian Kroner for this project, money used on maintenance, design and architecture on 18 selected roads in Norway.